Brian Adam: Personal life

 Adam lived in Aberdeen with his wife Dorothy.
 He had five children and three grandchildren.
 He was an active member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 Adam was also follower of Aberdeen Football Club and attended the majority of their matches.

+Death and legacy

+Adam died of cancer on 25 April 2013 after struggling with a long illness, Then-First Minister Alex Salmond paid tribute to Adam as "an outstanding politician, fine human being and a dear friend."

+In 2022, a bypass road completed that year as an alternative route to the Haudagain roundabout was named Brian Adam Road in his honour.